What is an IPCA?

 Are there IPCAs in Alberta?

-However, if an IPCA is not recognized by provincial or federal law then there is a risk that it will not have protection under the Canadian legal system.
+If an IPCA is not recognized by provincial or federal law then there is a risk that it will not have protection under the Canadian legal system.
 This is an unfortunate reality of the current colonial system we live within.
-Some Nations may choose to work within provincial and federal law systems to eliminate the risk of unwanted resource development.
+As such, some Nations may choose to work within these systems to eliminate the risk of unwanted resource development.
+However, these designations can be limiting to Indigenous communities.Under the Alberta parks legislations, some designations may align better with IPCA principles than others.
+For example, Wildland Provincial Parks could meet the principles of an IPCA since they allow for hunting and fishing and have relatively little infrastructure and no industrial development.
+Other land management tools that might apply include conservation easements, conservation directives, or lands considered to be OECMs (Other Effective Conservation Measures).

 IPCAs can also be designated on federal lands, applying principles of Indigenous leadership in land-use plans to National Parks, National Wildlife Areas or National Park Reserves, as seen in the Northwest Territories with Edéhzhíe (co-designated as the Edéhzhíe National Wildlife Area and Dehcho Protected Area) and Thaidene Nëné (designated under Dene Law in 2019, with portions of the IPCA proceeding to be designated a National Park Reserve (NPR), a Territorial protected area (TPA), and a Wildlife Conservation Area (WCA).

-M’behcho IPCA, Dene Tha’ First Nation
+M’behcho Cooperative Conservation Area, Dene Tha’ First Nation

 K’ihtsaa?dze Tribal Park, Doig River First Nation

-- K’ih tsaa?dze Tribal Park is an area proposed by the Doig River First Nation, covering almost 96,000 hectares on the border of British Columbia and Alberta.
+K’ih tsaa?dze Tribal Park is an area declared by the Doig River First Nationon the border of British Columbia and Alberta.
 Since 2011, Doig River First Nation has committed to protecting the area from oil and gas and forestry activities, while maintaining Doig River traditional and contemporary cultural uses, and restoring and maintaining ecological integrity and biodiversity.
+The Alberta portion is not yet recognized by the Government of Alberta, but DRFN continues to pursue provincial protected area status.

 Learn More